-The Fund supports events that stimulate thinking and support knowledge exchange and debate, share best practice, and advance learning and transformative action on gender norms and processes of norm change.
-Like the research fund, successful applicants will be expected to deliver a number of outputs for knowledge sharing, which will be profiled on the ALIGN platform, alongside the meeting itself.
+The Fund supports events that stimulate thinking and support knowledge exchange and debate, share best practice, advance learning and promote transformative action on gender norms and processes of norm change.
+As well as convening meetings, successful applicants are expected to deliver outputs that are profiled on the ALIGN platform.

 Fund award winners

-Research Fund awardees
+Research Fund award winners

 The projects include desk-based research synthesising insights on norm change from the Girls’ Education Challenge; an evaluation examining the impact of comprehensive sexuality education on intimate partner violence in Mexico City; studies of the impacts of gender-responsive curricula on gender norms in Peru and Indonesia; and action research projects exploring gender norm change through digital media in Somalia.

-Please check the ALIGN Platform for future updates about these projects, including their learning outputs.
+Please check the ALIGN platform for future updates about these projects, including their learning outputs.